New Transport Canada guidelines require airline operators to implement a Fatigue Risk Management System and look at solutions like Aware4Duty to help.

 Smaller innovators, however, can lack the access to capital and the influence to launch new technologies.

-“Implementing new technologies in the energy sector requires someone to take the initiative and the risk to applying new technology,” says Bromley.
+“Implementing new technologies in the energy sector requires someone to take the initiative and the risk of applying new technology,” says Bromley.

 WATER – THE KEY COMPONENT